gebhardm/flmlocal/README.md

 In the chart you may select by mouse details from a smaller time interval (does sadly not seem to work on a tablet computer); also you may switch on and off the different graphs in the chart using the checkboxes underneath the diagram panel.

 ## Show Simple Consumption
-As a quick hack, following a discussion in the FluksoForum, I made a simple consumption view, showing what is produced (e.g. by a PV installation), what is totally consumed and what is as difference taken (or supplied to) the power grid.
-Sensors can be labelled as producing or consuming input.
+As a further visualization variant, following a [discussion in the FluksoForum](https://www.flukso.net/content/simple-graphically-styled-display-summarising-everything-including-net-consumption), I made a simple consumption view, showing what is produced (e.g. by a PV installation), what is totally consumed and what is as difference taken (or supplied to) the power grid.
+The specialty of this visualization is, that sensors can be labelled as producing or consuming input.<br> Also the corrsponding menu selection has been change to dropdown menus to prevent overcrowding of the navigation bar.
 This is in experimental stage yet, but shows opportunities...

 <img src="FLMlocalConsumption.png" width=500px>

 ##Credits
 This code under [MIT license](LICENSE); all used libraries/includes with the respective license noted.